WDGPH/workflow-WTISEN/README.md

 ## Retrieval Container
 This container utilizes [Selenium](https://www.selenium.dev/) to automate browser authentication through PHO's login portal to WTISEN.
 Once authenticated, the browser session is passed to Python's [Requests](https://requests.readthedocs.io/en/latest/) library to download a report with the parameters specified to the container.
 The retrieved file is in CSV format.
 Data can be retrieved for up to 3 years at a time.

-To use, `WTISEN_USER` and `WTISEN_PASSWORD` environment variables must be set for the container (login email and password to WTISEN respectively).
-It is strongly suggested that secure key vault is utilized for this process and that credentials are rotated frequently.
-Additionally, the following arguments are required:
+Authentication credentials are provided through files specified as arguments.
+The following arguments are required:

 **1. `url`**
 URL to access WTISEN